Exocortex/ExocortexCrate/README.md

 # Exocortex Crate - The Professional Grade Alembic Suite

-Exocortex Crate's developer and technical lead is Helge Mathee (helge.mathee@gmx.net) and is supported by Exocortex Technologies, Inc. (http://www.exocortex.com)

 # Building Exocortex Crate

 To build all repos in a single place, clone the git repositories